publiccodenet/about/activities/codebase-stewardship/criteria-for-codebase-stewardship.md

 ### Business case

-1. What is the current budget committed to the codebase?
+1. What, if any, is the budget currently committed to the codebase?

 ### Co-develop-ability